justinjest/python-essentials/lessons/01IntroToPython.md

 print(True and False)  # False
 ```

+### Block structure in Python

+In many programming languages the format and structure makes code more easily readable.
+Structure is even more critical in Python.
+Read [this article from Geeks for Geeks](https://www.geeksforgeeks.org/indentation-in-python/) to gain an understanding of the importance of indentation, format, and structure when writing code blocks in Python.

 ### 1.1 Check for Understanding

 **Question:** What type of data is stored in the variable `age` in the following code?